uselagoon/lagoon-cli/docs/commands/lagoon_login.md

 ### Options

 ```
   -h, --help          help for login
+      --reset-token   clear the token before attempting to log in
 ```

 ### Options inherited from parent commands